 The works of Zinn and his comrades (quite literally) are used in countless public schools today, preaching anti-Christian and even anti-Western ideas.
 This is not surprising since he’s a Marxist, which by definition is totally incompatible with the Christian worldview.
 He uses a technique that many often use when the facts aren’t on their side; he often asks rhetorical questions hoping you leap to his desired conclusions.
 Like many leftists, he’s also quick to be vague and equivocate.
 His method is to blame one person for the misdeeds of others or a group of people.
 He also misquotes sources, seemingly to promote his point.
 Lastly, he doesn’t show the good, the bad and the ugly about historical figures.
 He rather nearly sets up all Westerners as villains and all natives as saints.

 Many progressives absorb those lies.
 This is why Columbus Day is often shouted down as evil and many push to have Indigenous Peoples Day rise up in its ashes.
 As Columbus is painted as a bad man, the natives seem to be perpetually painted as “noble savages.”
-He flowers as if they lived in peace and harmony, and sexual equality and happiness.
-It tickles him show “proto-Communistic” tendencies, such as shared land, shared food, shared logging and shared spouses.
+He flowers them as if they lived in peace and harmony, and sexual equality and happiness.
+It tickles him to show “proto-Communistic” tendencies, such as shared land, shared food, shared logging and shared spouses.
 All the while, Columbus is assumed to have introduced greed, inequality, rape, war and genocide—all based upon his Western values.

 Through this, the so-called sins of the Admiral can at times be at the center of debate between Christianity and secularism!
 Columbus is used to show how bad Christianity really is.